 On Saturday, celebrate National Moth Week at the North Carolina Museum of Natural Sciences’ Prairie Ridge Ecostation.
 At this night program, participants will take black lights and bait and go moth-spotting.
 All ages are welcome.
 Outdoor clothing is suggested.
 Prairie Ridge is located at 1671 Gold Star Drive in Raleigh.
 The program runs from 8 to 10 p.m. and it’s free.
 Contact Chris Goforth at 919-707-8882 or email@example.com with questions.
 More info at naturalsciences.org/prairie-ridge-ecostation.

-More fun stuff:• Starting this weekend and going through August, Barnes and Noble stores nationwide celebrate the waters we all swim in pop culture.
+• Starting this weekend and going through August, Barnes and Noble stores nationwide celebrate the waters we all swim in pop culture.
 Saturday’s kickoff features a costume contest and discounts on books and drinks.
-Visit barnesandnoble.com for more details.
+Visitbarnesandnoble.com

 • There are two reasons to check out the North Carolina Museum of Art Saturday.
 Celebrated kids’ musician Dan Zanes plays that evening, and there will be free family tours of the current exhibits during the day.
 Zanes’ show starts at 6 p.m. and costs $10-$20, with children 2 and under getting in free.
 Registration is required for the free tours, so visit the museum box office or call 919-715-5923.
-Visit ncartmuseum.org for more information.
+Visitncartmuseum.org

 Send Family Picks suggestions to email@example.com